 The Division of Pediatric Emergency Medicine and the Department of Pediatrics at UC San Diego School of Medicine supports an ACGME-accredited fellowship program under the direction of Paul Ishimine, M.D.

 The PEM fellowship started in 1995 and accepts graduates from both pediatric and emergency medicine residency programs.
-The bulk of PEM fellows’ clinical care time is spent in Rady Children’s Hospital-San Diego Emergency Department.
-The annual ED census is approximately 86,000 visits per year with all levels of acuity.
-The main ED is staffed entirely by board-certified, fellowship-trained pediatric emergency physicians.
-As Rady Children’s is the only dedicated pediatric hospital for a wide catchment area, the ED sees a wide variety of pathology and sees patients across the entire socioeconomic spectrum.
-There is a full complement of pediatric subspecialists.
+The bulk of PEM fellows’ clinical care time is spent at Rady Children’s Hospital-San Diego Emergency Department, one of the busiest pediatric emergency departments in the United States and the only pediatric ED servicing the eighth most populous city in the country.
+Rady Children’s annual ED census is approximately 96,000 visits per year with all levels of acuity.
+The main ED is staffed entirely by fellowship-trained pediatric emergency physicians.
+As Rady Children’s is the only dedicated pediatric hospital for a wide catchment area, the ED sees a wide variety of pathology and patients across the entire socioeconomic spectrum.
+There is also a full complement of pediatric subspecialists.

 Our Level I Pediatric Trauma Center is the only designated pediatric trauma center for San Diego County, and all trauma activation patients are seen in the ED by a team consisting of emergency physicians, trauma surgeons and intensivists.
 The ED has state-of-the-art equipment, including noninvasive ventilation capabilities, two video laryngoscopes and a fiberoptic bronchoscope.
 There are five dedicated ultrasound machines for emergency department use, and we have three fellowship-trained pediatric emergency ultrasound faculty members.